-Best surge protector with USB ports: Accell Powramid DO080-015K
+Best surge protector for smaller spaces: Accell Powramid DO080-015K

 If you don’t need to make space for an army of huge adapters, the 6-outlet Accell Powramid offers a lot of protection with a compact circuit.

 The Powramid is best suited for a place where you need a few extra outlets for lamps or even a laptop.
 It’s an ideal charging station for your dresser, where you might put a smartphone, tablets or other portable hardware.
-The angled design gives you enough space for smaller adapters, but the outlets can sometimes feel tight.
+The angled design gives you enough space for smaller adapters.

 The Powramid has a surge protection rating of 1080 Joules, and a 5-year limited warranty.
 Pry open the top of the pyramid-shaped surge protector, and push the blue button to turn it on.